rubenchristoffer/Hetty-HTTP-Utilities/README.md

 - Built-in support for Jsoup HTML parser
 - Uses custom unchecked exceptions so that you do not need empty try-catch statements everywhere

-#### Requirements
+## Requirements
-- v2.0.0 Requires Java 1.7 or newer
+- Requires Java 1.7 or newer
-- v1.0.0 Requires Java 1.5 or newer